Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

 \subsection{Geometric interpretation}

-Condition $\lambda<\frac{A}{\sqrt{1+K_\omega^2}}$ leads that the image of the annulus $\mathcal{B}$ under $\mathcal{F}_{(A, \lambda)}$ is also an annulus bounded by two curves without folds in the angular coordinate.
+Condition $\lambda<\frac{A}{\sqrt{1+K_\omega^2}}$ implies that the image of the annulus $\mathcal{B}$ under $\mathcal{F}_{(A, \lambda)}$ is also an annulus bounded by two curves without folds.
 The subsequent image of this annulus is self-alike too, and so on.
-As a result, we obtain a sequence of embedded annuli (as suggested in Figure \ref{invariant_torus}); moreover, the contraction in the $y$-variable guarantees that these annuli intersect in a single and smooth closed curve.
-This curve is invariant and attracting.
+As a result, we obtain a sequence of embedded annuli; the contraction in the $y$-variable (Lemma \ref{contracting1}) guarantees that these annuli intersect in a single and smooth attracting closed curve.